-There's a lot more to East Coast waterfalls than the iconic Niagara Falls in Upstate New York.
-New Jersey has plenty of beautiful waterfalls—many of them accessible via an easy hike or walk.
+New Jersey is teeming with beautiful waterfalls, and many of them are accessible via an easy hike or walk.
 From the roaring Paterson Great Falls—the second-most-powerful waterfall east of the Mississippi—to the charming Hemlock Falls in the South Mountain Reservation, we've rounded up a handful of waterfall hikes in northern NJ that you can tackle with even the littlest trekkers.

 Waterfall hikes are great for goal-oriented kids and anyone who needs a reminder that sometimes the best adventures are in our own backyards.
 Read on for our picks.

-This over 16,400-acre mountainous forest in the Kittatinny Mountains extends from the southwest portion of High Point State Park to the eastern side of the Delaware Water Gap National Recreation Area.
-There are 24 trails to choose from, with the one-mile Stony Brook Trail passing by a waterfall.
+This roughly 16,400-acre mountainous forest in the Kittatinny Mountains extends from the southwest portion of High Point State Park to the eastern side of the Delaware Water Gap National Recreation Area.
+There are 24 trails to choose from, with the 1-mile Stony Brook Trail passing by a waterfall.
 For this trail, park at the Kittle Field lot.
 In the southern part of the forest, the Tillman Ravine is another area worth exploring with older kids.
-This two-mile loop passes by Tillman Falls, featuring long meandering cascades and streams.
+This 2-mile loop passes by Tillman Falls, featuring long meandering cascades and streams.
 You can find a step-by-step trail guide here.
 NOTE: A short drive from Stokes State Forest is Buttermilk Falls, the tallest waterfall in New Jersey.
-Its hiking trails aren't appropriate for little ones but would be great for older kids.
+Its hiking trails aren't appropriate for little ones, but they would be great for older kids.

 Paterson Great Falls is a spectaluar sight.
 Photo by Elaine Paolini Quilici

 Boonton Falls is located in Grace Lord Park, which also houses playgrounds, hiking trails, and stone ruins.
-The best time to view see the falls is in the early spring when the water cascades are at their peak.
+The best time to view see the falls is in the early spring, which is when the water cascades peak.
 Park near the Makey Funeral Home just before the Rockaway River bridge on West Main Street to enter Grace Lord Park.
 Great directions for finding Boonton’s “Little Niagara” are available on the Mountain Lakes website.
 Read more about the town of Boonton here.

-RELATED: Favorite NJ Reservations with Fun Outdoor Kids' Activities and Hikes
+RELATED: NJ Parks with Fun Outdoor Kids' Activities and Hikes

 Hemlock Falls is a picturesque cascade nestled in the South Mountain Reservation.

-Enjoy a day at Duke Farms and stop to gaze ar the waterfall.
+Enjoy a day at Duke Farms and stop to gaze at the waterfall.
 Photo by the author

-If you've never been to Duke Farms, you're in for a treat.
+You're in for a treat if you've never been to Duke Farms.
 This free, private, meticulously kept park has 18 miles of walking trails, including one that leads to the Great Falls by the Duke Reservoir.
-The trail is paved and stroller friendly, and just a 30-45-minute walk from the parking lot.
+The trail is paved and stroller-friendly, and just a 30-45-minute walk from the parking lot.
 The tiered manmade waterfall is set to go off four times a day for 10 minutes at a clip, so check the daily schedule at the front desk.
 Some single-stall bathrooms and picnic areas are located near the falls.
-Bonus: there's a cute cafe, a reading nook for kids, and nice bathrooms in the beautiful Visitors Orientation Center.
+Bonus: There's a cute cafe, a reading nook for kids, and nice bathrooms in the beautiful Visitors Orientation Center.

 Unless noted, photos courtesy of the parks